inmate302/TestiCl/README.md

 ###########################   TODO   ###########################

-   - Finish presentation details.
+   - Finish presentation details. ✓
-   - Make the device name be centered.
+   - Make the device name be centered. ✓
    - Test display of battery for wireless controllers.
-   - Manage to get different configurations working (to display the buttons correctly).
+   - Manage to get different configurations working (to display the buttons correctly). ✓
    - Make different "skins"
-   - make .exe for non dev friends(?)
+   - Make binaries for non dev friends(?) ✓
+   - Add more quotes!
+   - Add default mappings for PS & Nintendo controllers (Xbox only for now).
 </pre>

 1. https://docs.astral.sh/uv/getting-started/installation